apache/servicecomb-service-center/docs/user-guides/rbac.md

 # RBAC
-alpha feature. now the feature is very simple in early stage. only has root account authentication
+Beta feature.

 you can choose to enable RBAC feature, after enable RBAC, all request to service center must be authenticated

 ### Configuration file
-follow steps to enable this feature.
+Follow steps to enable this feature.

 1.get rsa key pairs
 ```sh